Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Results

 \section{Results}

-Our ultimate goal is to understand the origin of the Schmidt-Kennicutt relation, the constancy of $\eff$, and its observed low value ($\eff \sim 3 \times 10^{-2}$).
-For this purpose, in this section we analyze, for each one of our simulations, the evolution of the present star formation efficiency, the SK relations, and the ratio of the star formation rate to the gas-infall rate, $\eff$\footnote{We avoid to use the term ``efficiency per free-fall time'' because as we explain in \S\ref{sec:intro}, it is clear it is not an efficiency.}.
+Our ultimate goal is to understand the origin of the Schmidt-Kennicutt relation, the constancy of $\eff$, and its observed low intracloud value ($\eff \sim 3 \times 10^{-2}$) { in resolved clouds as reported by \citet{Pokhrel+21}}.
+For this purpose, in this section we analyze, for each one of our simulations, the evolution of the instantaneous star formation efficiency, the SK relations, and the ratio of the star formation rate to the gas-infall rate, $\eff$.\footnote{We avoid to use the term ``efficiency per free-fall time'' because as we explain in \S\ref{sec:intro}, it is clear it is not an efficiency.}